fhiso/tsc-governance/board/by-laws-board.md

 ### 9.8 Regular Board Meetings

-The Board shall hold regular meetings at least quarterly at agreed upon times and dates.
-As directed by the Chair, the general membership may be invited to attend or attend and participate in non-executive sessions of a regular board meeting.
+The Board shall hold regular meetings at least quarterly, to be called as agreed at previous Board Meetings.

+### 9.9 Special Board Meetings

+The Chair, Vice-chair or one-third of the Board may call a special meeting of Board.
+At least two days' notice shall be given.

+### 9.10 Conduct of Meetings

 Meetings shall be conducted in accordance with Article 17.
-Notices of all regular meetings shall be sent out by the Secretary to each Board member at least two (2) weeks in advance together with any agendas, proposals, exhibits and any prepared remarks (collectively, the "Board Meeting Materials").
-The Chair shall arrange for discussions or exchanges between Board members prior to each meeting to facilitate Board members' understanding of the Board Meeting Materials.
-In accordance with the FHISO Manual, the Secretary shall provide final notice and make meeting materials available to the general membership no less than forty-eight (48) hours in advance of the meeting.

-### 9.9 Special Board meetings

-Special meetings of the Board shall be called upon the request of the Chair, or one-third (1/3) of the Board.
-Meetings shall be conducted in a manner available to those not present in the same physical location (for example, by phone or means of other electronic connection) as specified in the FHISO Manual.
-As directed by the Chair, the general membership may be invited to attend or attend and participate in non-executive sessions of a special board meeting.

-Special meetings are called to conduct business of an urgent or time sensitive nature that cannot reasonably be deferred until the next regular meeting of the Board, as determined by the Chair or one-third (1/3) of the Board.
-Business conducted during a special meeting shall be limited to those urgent or time sensitive items; all other business that can reasonably be deferred to the next regular meeting of the Board shall not be conducted during a special meeting.

-Meetings shall be conducted in accordance with Article 17.
-To the extent possible given the urgent and/or time sensitive nature of such meetings, notices of special board meetings shall be sent out by the Secretary to each Board member in advance of such meetings, together with the Board Meeting Materials.
-The Chair shall arrange for discussions or exchanges between Board members prior to each meeting to facilitate each members' understandings of the Board Meeting Materials.
-The Secretary shall provide notice and make meeting materials available to the general membership in a form and manner specified in the FHISO Manual.

-### 9.10 Conduct of Meetings

-Meetings of the Board of Directors shall be presided over by the Chair, or, in the absence of the Chair, by the Vice-chair, or in the absence of these officers, by a Chairperson chosen by a majority of the voting Board members in attendance.
+Meetings of the Board of Directors shall be presided over by the Chair, or, in the absence of the Chair, by the Vice-Chair, or in the absence of these officers, by a Chairperson chosen by a majority of the voting Board members in attendance.

 ### 9.11 Quorum of the Board

-Three-fifths (3/5) of the voting members of the Board shall constitute a quorum for transacting business at any meeting, except that if a quorum is not present at a meeting, a majority of the voting Board members present may adjourn the meeting to another time without notice.
+Three-fifths of those voting members of the Board who are not taking a sabbatical shall constitute a quorum for transacting business at any meeting, except that if a quorum is not present at a meeting, a majority of the voting Board members present may adjourn the meeting to another time without notice.

 ### 9.12 Majority Vote

 Except as otherwise provided by law, the Articles of Incorporation or these Bylaws, all matters before the Board of Directors shall be decided by a majority vote of the Board members present and voting at a meeting at which a quorum exists.
+All Directors shall have an equal vote.

 ### 9.13 Board Action by Written Consent Without a Meeting

-Unless otherwise restricted by law, the Articles of Incorporation or these Bylaws, any action which is required to be or may be taken at a meeting of the Board of Directors may be taken without a meeting if consents in writing, setting forth the action so taken, are signed by all the Board members.
-The written consent may be executed in several identical counterparts by the Directors with the effect as if the Directors had executed a single document, and handled in accordance with the FHISO Manual.
+Any action which may be taken by majority vote at a Board Meeting may be taken without a meeting provided that:

+a.  a written proposal is made available to all Board members;
+b.  written consent is received from sufficient Board members to
+    constitute a quorum; and
+c.  no request is made under Section 9.8 of these Bylaws to hold a Board
+    Meeting to discuss the proposed action.

 ### 9.14 Attendance

 Board Members are expected to attend meetings of the Board of Directors.
-Any Officer or Director who is absent from three consecutive regular meetings of the Board shall give cause for removal under Section 9.5 of these Bylaws.
+Any Director who is absent from three consecutive regular meetings of the Board shall be deemed to be on sabbatical unless the Board determines otherwise, and may give cause for removal under Section 9.5 of these Bylaws.

+### 9.15 Sabbaticals

+A Director wishing to take a break from FHISO may ask the Board for permission to take a sabbatical.
+Sabbaticals must be approved by majority vote of the Board and may be subject to a time limit.
+If approved or as provided in Section 9.14 of these Bylaws, the Director shall be considered on sabbatical until the expiry of any time limit applied to the sabbatical or until written notice of the Director's return is given to the Chair.

+A Director on sabbatical shall be deemed temporarily absent for purpose of Section 8.2 of these Bylaws, and any duties not otherwise reassigned by these Bylaws may be reassigned amongst the Board for the duration of the sabbatical as the Board sees fit.
+A Director on sabbatical may participate in all Board activities and retains full voting rights, but is not counted when determining the quorum for Board Meetings.

+### 9.16 Appointed Directors

+If the Board is smaller than the maximum size as determined in Section 9.3 of these Bylaws, the Board may appoint a new Director to the Board, providing that by doing so the number of appointed Directors on the Board does not equal or exceed the number elected by the Voting Members in accordance with Article 15.
+This limit on the proportion of appointed Directors on the Board is waived if the Board drops below the minimum size specified in Section 9.3 of these Bylaws.

+Any person appointed to the Board must meet the qualifications in Section 15.2 of these Bylaws, and must either retire or stand for re-election at the next Annual Board Election.

 Article 9A: Budget
 ------------------